genesis-community/minio-genesis-kit/README.md

 The size for this varies depending on your needs, but Minio themselves recommend a minimum of 2GB.

-The Minio Genesis Kit also expects a defined `network` named `minio` with 1 static IP allocated.
+The Minio Genesis Kit also expects a defined `network` named `minio` with 2 static IPs allocated.